adrybakov/rad-tools/docs/source/user-guide/rad-plot-tb2j.rst

 --------------------
 Type of data for display.

-Specifying the data which will be displayed in the graphs.
+Specifying the data to be displayed in the graphs.
 Everything is displayed by default, each value in a separate picture.
 Currently available for display: Isotropic exchange parameter, distance, \|DMI\|.